Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-05-GRC_Risk_Management_Dashboard/README.md

 ### Risk by Category
 ![Risk by Category](Screenshots/Risk_By_Category.png)

-This visualization groups risks by category (e.g., Cybersecurity, Operational, Compliance), helping leadership understand **which domains contribute most** to enterprise risk.
+This visualization presents risk exposure grouped by **risk domain**, including Confidentiality, Access Control, Availability, Malware, and Social Engineering.

+By aggregating inherent risk scores across these categories, the chart helps leadership identify **which risk domains contribute most to overall enterprise risk** and where mitigation or control improvements should be prioritized.
 ---

 ## Dashboard File